 Chapter 11:

-These Fated Threads
+These Fated Threads: Volume 1

-The strange woman was definitely not planning to go without a fight.
+It was clear to Midori that the woman was definitely not planning to go without a fight.

 “Look,” Midori started while dodging a Tom Waits album.
 “Just listen to me!”

-The wall was decorated with the similar blue and white floral pattern as before but now nearly every inch of it had been covered by posters of some variety; band posters, random motivational posters that had been drawn all over, movie posters.
-A cassette player sat on a desk strewn with papers, the speakers emitting a tiny rendition of the same song she had been singing when they found her in the cave.
+The wall was decorated with the similar blue and white floral pattern from before but now nearly every inch of it had been covered by posters of some variety; band posters, movie posters, even random motivational posters which had been proudly defaced.

 “Why can’t you just let me pretend?”

-Sitting on the end of the bed Midori looked down at her hands to see she was no longer mist like before but hard actual mass.
+Sitting on the end of the bed Midori looked down at her hands to see she was no longer mist like before but had actual mass.
 She looked at the young woman wondering how she might answer that question before realizing she did not know the right answer.

-She gave a sardonic bark of laughter.
+The woman snorted and let loose a sardonic bark of laughter.

 It was strange to be hearing things that she had thought about, and wondered if she was strange for not having similar feelings to her.